sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 ######Export Custom Channel Selection

-'Export Custom Channel Selection' now separates the File Path and the File Export Template in its UI to avoid having to retype the template everytime you change the path
+'Export Custom Channel Selection' now separates the File Path and the File Export Template in its UI to avoid having to retype the template everytime you change the path.
+Path & Template Field support the usual MARI Variables such as $ENTITY,$CHANNEL etc.
+If a $Variable is defined as a subfolder, folders will be auto-created.
+Otherwise a user prompt will appear.

 'Export Custom Channel Selection' will now remember your last settings for checkbox options and Export File Template, an option was added to reset the Export File Template to Project Default